-In 2013, the World Health Organization and UNICEF issued the Global Action Plan for the Prevention and Control of Pneumonia and Diarrhea (GAPPD)—marking a new chapter in efforts to curb pneumonia and diarrhea, the top infectious disease killers of children under age five worldwide.
-The plan was bold and comprehensive.
-It recognized that gaining the upper hand would require hitting these scourges from multiple angles and leveraging overlapping tools in an integrated way.
+In 2013, the World Health Organization and UNICEF set the gold standard for integrated approaches with the Global Action Plan for the Prevention and Control of Pneumonia and Diarrhea (GAPPD).
+The plan marked a new chapter in efforts to curb pneumonia and diarrhea, the top infectious disease killers of children under age five worldwide.
+Bold and comprehensive, the GAPPD recognized that effectively addressing these scourges would require multiple approaches and leveraging overlapping tools in an integrated way.

-Today, we're up against a new challenge—the COVID-19 pandemic.
-The coronavirus responsible causes respiratory disease and some of those infected go on to develop pneumonia.
-As questions swirl around how to deal with COVID-19, it’s worth taking stock of what we already know about fighting pneumonia.
-Initiatives like GAPPD have long-standing wisdom to impart about integrated approaches to respiratory disease and why they're so important.
-For nations with limited resources, large disease burdens, and weak healthcare systems, the stakes couldn’t be higher.
+Today, we’re up against another global challenge—the COVID-19 pandemic.
+The coronavirus responsible causes respiratory disease, and some of those infected go on to develop pneumonia.
+As the world grapples with how to bring COVID-19 under control, guidelines like GAPPD have long-standing wisdom to impart about integrated approaches to respiratory disease and why they’re so important.
+For nations with limited resources, large disease burdens, and weak health care systems, the stakes couldn’t be higher.

-Severe respiratory disease has many causes.
+Severe respiratory disease has many causes, and people don’t live their day-to-day lives in programmatic siloes.
 Therefore, one solution simply isn’t enough.
-Thankfully, it's possible to tackle multiple enemies at once—while conserving public health resources—by deploying a suite of measures and tapping their overlapping potential.
+Thankfully, it’s possible to address multiple challenges at once—and conserve public health resources in the process—by deploying a suite of measures and tapping their overlapping potential.
 This principle forms the backbone of strategies long in play against pneumonia.
-Similarly, a multi-pronged COVID-19 response approach (handwashing, social distancing, testing, vaccine/drug development, etc.) is already being emphasized by the experts.
+Similarly, multi-pronged COVID-19 response approaches (vaccine development/deployment, drug development, testing, mask mandates, handwashing, physical distancing, etc.) are being implemented around the world.

 So, what is the full suite of time-tested pneumonia tools and strategies to lean on in the COVID-19 era?